fossasia/wp-dev-buddy/readme.txt

 Bug Fix: Using the shortcode to render the feed in the WordPress editor places the feed within the content rather than directly above it.

 = 2.0.2 =
 * Bug fix: The feed now extracts the string versions of IDs rather than the integer versions.
-This means long IDs are no longer susceptible to being read mathmetically, i.e. 372489002391470081 instead of 3.7248900239147E+17.
+This means long IDs are no longer susceptible to being read mathematically, i.e. 372489002391470081 instead of 3.7248900239147E+17.
 * The feed now offers friendly feedback should the timeline requested be empty.

 = 2.0.1 =
-Minor rectifications to code that prevented the defaut stylesheet from loading
+Minor rectifications to code that prevented the default stylesheet from loading

 = 2.0.0 =
 * Complete overhaul of the plugin's code.
 Code is now much more modular and refined